Most adults probably are familiar with the song “My Way” that Frank Sinatra made famous. The lyrics are as follows:

 Although the song has a lovely melody and may seem to communicate a positive message, the basic theme of the song is contrary to what God wants with regard to the attitude of Christians.
 God wants Christians to live their life according to His way, as taught by the Bible.

 Many people who profess to be Christians show little evidence that they are.
 The manner in which they conduct their life is not much different from the manner in which most non-Christians conduct their life.
-They don’t seem to have much, if any, desire to live according to the teachings of Christ.
-Perhaps, they made their decision to trust Christ to be their Savior so they could avoid going to hell, but they have little or no interest in allowing Him to be their Lord.
-They may admit their past sins, but they don’t intend to subsequently follow Christ’s teachings in conducting their life.
-For them, trusting in Christ as Savior involves no commitment as to their future behavior.
-They may refer to Christ as “the Lord,” but they are not willing to accept Him as their Lord and live according to His teachings.
+They do not seem to have much, if any, desire to live according to the teachings of Jesus Christ.
+Perhaps, they made their decision to trust Jesus to be their Savior so they could avoid going to hell, but they have little or no interest in allowing Him to be their Lord.
+They may admit their past sins, but they do not intend to subsequently follow Jesus’ teachings in conducting their life.
+For them, trusting in Jesus as Savior involves no commitment as to their future behavior.
+They may refer to Jesus as “the Lord,” but they are not willing to accept Him as their Lord and live according to His teachings.

 According to Unger’s Bible Dictionary, the term “Lord” can be translated as “Master.”
 Ideally, when a Christian uses the term “the Lord Jesus Christ,” he or she should not only be referring to His authoritative name or title, but also to their commitment to Him as their Master.